Skip to main content

 Example: Mirai botnet attack

 The Mirai malware targeted IoT devices such as IP cameras and routers, primarily exploiting default username and password combinations to gain access.
-Once infected, these devices became part of a botnet, was used to launch the DNS Dyn DDoS attack.
+Once infected, these devices became part of a botnet that was used to launch the DNS Dyn DDoS attack.

 10 Ways to protect your organization against cyberattacks

 While no business is immune to cyber attacks, you can significantly reduce the likelihood and impact of an attack with strong cybersecurity practices.
-Follow these ten steps to fortify your business:
+Follow these ten steps to fortify your business — and treat them as part of a broader risk management strategy, not one-off IT projects.

 1. Security awareness training

 The human factor is often the weakest link in cybersecurity.
-Regularly train employees about security best practices so they can recognize phishing emails and other scam tactics, use strong password practices and safe browsing habits, and avoid suspicious downloads or links.
+Regularly train employees about security best practices so they can recognize phishing emails and other scam tactics, use strong password practices and safe browsing habits, and avoid suspicious downloads or malicious links.
+Training should cover vishing, smishing, QR-code phishing, and help-desk impersonation, not just email.

 2. Regular backups